Getting to Know OER and the Affordable Learning Exchange

 Today kicks off Open Education Week, a weeklong celebration of open education and its impact around the world.

-Open education “combines the traditions of knowledge sharing and creation, with 21st century technology to create a vast pool of openly-shared educational resources,” according to openeducationweek.org.
+Open education “combines the traditions of knowledge sharing and creation, with 21st century technology to create a vast pool of openly-shared educational resources,” according to openeducationweek.org (link is external).

 The key part of this movement is the concept of “open.”
 Open licenses are not only built for sharing, but also remixing, which allows instructors to create personalized and effective course content.